History

 1989

 - The official opening ceremony of the new building of the Mississauga YMCA was held on November 24, 1989.
 The branch was located at 325 Burnhamthorpe Road West, Mississauga.
 Among the guests were the Hon.
-Steven Offer, Solicitor General of Ontario; Her Workship Hazel McCallion, the Mayor of Mississauga; and Rich Bailey, CEO of YMCA Canada.
+Steven Offer, Solicitor General of Ontario; Her Worship Hazel McCallion, the Mayor of Mississauga; and Rich Bailey, CEO of YMCA Canada.

 1990